OpenDataServices/bodsld/docs/_pages/1_datamodel.md

 Missing or incomplete data is explicitly accounted for in BODS as there are many potential reasons for and implications thereof.
 This aligns well with the [open world assumption](https://en.wikipedia.org/wiki/Closed-world_assumption) which underpins data modelling in linked data.

-In the JSON representation of BODS, missing data is described by a combination of a particular type value with additional requirements specified (eg. `“personType”: “anonymousPerson”`) and a nested object in the record details under one of the `unspecifiedEntityDetails`, `unspecifiedPersonDetails`, `interestedParty` or `subject` properties (depending on the record type).
+In the JSON representation of BODS, missing data is described by a combination of a particular type value with additional requirements specified (eg. `"personType": "anonymousPerson"`) and a nested object in the record details under one of the `unspecifiedEntityDetails`, `unspecifiedPersonDetails`, `interestedParty` or `subject` properties (depending on the record type).
 In the RDF data model, we replace this with the `UnspecifiedRecord` class, and define instances for each of the values of the `unspecifiedReason` codelist.

 TODO: unspecifiedReason diagram